GonzOne/starterapp/README.md

     node -v.

-    If Node responds, check the version matches the current version on <a href="http://nodejs.org">NodeJS.org.</a>
+    If Node responds, check the version matches the current version on NodeJS.org.

     If you don’t get a response or have an old version then go to NodeJS.org and click on the big green Install button.
     NPM will be installed with NodeJS automatically.